 A special leave is a period of absence from the MFA Program of up to one year, normally requested because of illness or personal rea- sons.
 A Special Leave may also be requested in order to pursue an exceptional professional or research opportunity that is significant to graduate research.
 No extensions are granted beyond one year of absence from the MFA Program.

 Summer Study

 MFA Program courses are not offered during the summer semester.
-MFA students may take optional course in summer, but the credits from these normally do not accrue towards the MFA degree.
+MFA students may take optional courses in summer, but these credits do not normally accrue towards the MFA degree.

 MFA Scholarship